 Hacienda of Hope

 The original mission of the Hacienda of Hope was to provide a home for the abandoned children of Ecuador.
-Having opened in 2003, twenty children are currently being served by the orphanage.
+Having opened in 2003, forty children are currently being served by the orphanage.
 We envision serving hundreds of children who would have otherwise lived in the streets and to witness them being transformed by God’s love, then seeing them experience the sense of worth that comes from a good education.
 God’s call to serve the children of the region led us to the establishment of the School of Hope.
 This bilingual school quickly developed a reputation in the region for excellence.

 Amazing progress has been made since the arrival of Jerry and Pat Snyder.
 Jerry served as the director through the building phase.
 His vision and skills transformed a mostly barren piece of property into a welcoming home.
 He oversaw the construction of the home and school.
 The vision of all those who share a passion for the Hacienda of Hope is not only for the children already there, but for those to be served decades and even centuries to come.
 Plans were approved to build homes designed for family living that would be around 100 years later.